IRLL/HierarchyCraft/paper.md

 The NetHack learning environment [@kuttler2020nethack] is based on the game NetHack, where the observation is a grid composed of hundreds of possible symbols.
 Large numbers of items are randomly placed in each level, making NetHack extremely complex and challenging.
 In fact, NetHack is **too complex for agents to learn**, it requires many environment steps for agents to acquire domain-specific knowledge.
 10B steps were required for the NeurIPS 2021 NetHack challenge [@2021NetHack], making it impractically long for a benchmark.
 Moreover, the NetHack game also has a **fixed underlying hierarchy** that cannot be easily modified. -->

+### Arcade Learning Environment (Atari)

+The arcade learning environment [@ALE] is one of the standard benchmarks in RL and is composed of over 55 Atari games over but **only a few games of these games require hierarchical reasoning** (e.g., Montezuma's Revenge and Pitfall).
+Each Atari games has a fixed hierarchy that cannot be modified and agents **require powerful computational resources** to extract relevant features from pixels, which substantially slow down experiments.

 ## Design goals